SOMALIA

 Several attempts to form new governments since 1991 failed due to the rise of Islamic insurgent groups, of which al-Shabaab is the most dangerous.
 In 2000, a Transitional Federal Government (TFG) was set up, but in the years that followed Islamist groups took control of some areas, including the capital, Mogadishu.
 Islamists and warlords fought with each other and with the TFG, but eventually Ethiopian, TFG and African Union forces expelled the militants from Mogadishu.
-More than 10,000 civilians were killed and approximately one million people displaced in the insurgency.
+More than 10,000 civilians were killed and approximately one million people were displaced in the insurgency.

 Christians in Somalia

-Even in the few government-controlled areas, it is considered socially unacceptable to be a Christian, and it is also difficult to be a Christian in Somaliland and Puntland, semi-autonomous regions in the north that enjoy relative stability – several Christians have been imprisoned in Somaliland.
+Even in government-controlled areas, it is considered socially unacceptable to be a Christian, and it is also difficult to be a Christian in Somaliland and Puntland, semi-autonomous regions in the north that enjoy relative stability – several Christians have been imprisoned in Somaliland.

 Al-Shabaab